 Stem Cells of the Skin and Their Lineages

 Adult stem cells reside in most tissues of our body.
 Although more restricted than embryonic stem cells in the types of tissues they make, these stem cells survive long-term, and regenerate both themselves and their resident tissues during normal wear and tear (homeostasis) and following injury.
-Adult stem cells typically reside in specialized microenvironments (niches) and are used sparingly, but self-renew long-term.
-They often exist in two distinct states: a quiescent state in which they are not making tissue and a primed or active state in which they are actively making tissue.
-When activated, they produce shorter-lived progenitors (transit-amplifying cells) that divide rapidly and then progress to terminally differentiate to form their respective tissue cells.
+Tissue stem cells typically reside in specialized microenvironments (niches) and are used sparingly, but can be mobilized quickly and expand to repair wounds when the tissue is damaged.
+During normal homeostasis, tissue stem cells often exist in two distinct states: a quiescent state in which they are not making tissue and a primed state in which they are either actively making tissue or more readily activated when needed.
+Once activated, tissue stem cells produce shorter-lived progenitors (sometimes called ‘transit-amplifying cells’) that divide rapidly several times, but then progress to terminally differentiate to form their respective tissue.

 My laboratory uses mammalian skin as a model system to study adult stem cells.
 At the surface of our body, skin epidermis is readily accessible, and its stem cells can be cultured and passaged long-term without losing their stemness.
 Shortly after gastrulation, embryonic skin begins as a single layer of multipotent epithelial cells.
 These cells will give rise to the epidermis, and its appendages, which include hair follicles, sebaceous glands, sweat glands and even mammary glands.
 In the adult, each of these epithelial tissues has its own niche(s) of stem cells, presenting a rich and fascinating diversity for exploring the molecular mechanisms underlying the “fountain of youth” properties of stem cells and their remarkable ability to make and repair tissues.